ChrstphrHll/npc_gen/students/Rasy Merlara.md

 # Rasy Merlara
 ---
 ### Description
-- Dwarf Wizard from Aldercrown Empire
+- Dwarf Wizard from Shadesburry Initiative
 - 1st year Exploration student in Alderden
-- shoulder length straight brunette hair that's braided, Pale Brown eyes, and Dark Tan skin
+- shoulder length wavy blonde hair that's messy, Pale Brown eyes, and Dark Tan skin
 - Is Reflective and Ungrateful, and has Spiritualism as their ideal

 ### Organizations